-Angel Interceptor – Possible Prototype
+Angel Interceptor – Possible Prototype?

 The first evidence of the Captain Scarlet Angel Interceptor prototype was provided by The Dinky Toys Encyclopaedia compiled by Jacques Du Jardin.
 John King revealed the provenance and details of a companion model to the very successful Captain Scarlet TV Series range produced by Dinky Toys.